 The Neuroradiology fellowship program at UPMC provides fellows with the opportunity to become a part of a large academic practice that provides Neuroradiology services for UPMC's academic campuses as well as UPMC Children’s Hospital of Pittsburgh.
 The fellowship is ACGME accredited for 1 year of post graduate training.
-Additional focused second year training is available in Pediatric Neuroradiology, spine intervention and head and neck imaging as part of a second year.
+Additional focused second year training is available in Pediatric Neuroradiology, spine intervention and head and neck imaging.
 The program currently accepts three to four fellows each academic year.

-Within the Neuroradiology division the fellows are able to educationally benefit from super-subspecialized coverage of spinal intervention, head and neck imaging and pediatric neuroradiology.
-During the fellowship there is ample exposure to multi-disciplinary conferences, including ENT, Epilepsy, Neurology, Neuro-oncology tumor board, Neurovascular/ Stroke conferences, Interdisciplinary Skull base surgery, weekly Neurosurgical M&M, and monthly Pituitary conferences.
-The Neuroradiology division conducts four intradivisional conferences each week; a Monday morning weekend call review, didactic and case based conferences held for both fellows and residents, and a fellow specific conference each week.
-A quarterly Neuroradiology divisional quality assurance/quality improvement conference is also held, during which the fellows actively participate.
+Within the Neuroradiology division the fellows educationally benefit from super-subspecialized coverage of spinal intervention, head and neck imaging and pediatric neuroradiology.
+During the fellowship there is ample exposure to multi-disciplinary conferences, including ENT, Epilepsy, Neurology, Neuro-oncology tumor board, Neurovascular / Stroke conferences, Interdisciplinary Skull base surgery, weekly Neurosurgical M&M, and monthly Pituitary conferences.
+The Neuroradiology division conducts multiple intradivisional conferences including a monthly case-based conference held for both fellows and residents, and a fellow specific conference each week.
+A quarterly Neuroradiology divisional quality assurance / quality improvement conference is also held, during which the fellows actively participate in root cause analysis.

 An active MRI Research Center and PET imaging center further expand clinical services as well as provide tremendous support to the research mission of the department.
 Research efforts are underway utilizing a recently installed PET / MR system in the research center.
 Numerous staff are available in both the MRI Research Center and the PET center in support of research projects.
 A dedicated research coordinator works within the Neuroradiology division.
 Further departmental research support is available geared towards the pursuit of grant funding.